-'ICS Commercialisation' refers to the functional area within the Innovation and Commercialisation Services branch of the University of Adelaide responsible for the management and commercialisation of the University's Intellectual Property portfolio and related matters.
+'Adelaide Enterprise' refers to an administrative unit of the University of Adelaide responsible for the management of the University's Intellectual Property portfolio and related matters.

 'Administrative materials' are those items created for the administrative or business functions of the University.
 These include, but are not limited to, letters, memos, templates, handbooks, systems software, advertising material and internal reports.